 - Funding for 8 Charters School pupils to take part in a UCAT online training day for aspiring medical students.

 - Russian Club and Mandarin Taster lessons for Charters School pupils hosted and provided by St Mary’s.

-- Provision of a safe but exciting venue for the St Francis Forest School on a weekly basis all year round.
+- Provision of a safe and exciting venue for the St Francis Forest School on a weekly basis.

-Council planning conditions restrict the use by others of our athletics and hockey facilities.
+Council planning conditions restrict the use by others of the Orchard Centre (sports centre) and our athletics and hockey facilities.

 Details of our arrangements with Charters School and St Francis Catholic Primary School can be found on the Schools Together website: http://www.schoolstogether.org

-The new Upper Sixth Courtyard officially opened on Saturday 30th June 2018.
-The completion of this ambitious 18-month project heralds an exciting new phase in the boarding life of the school, increasing the space and facilities for all the girls without increasing the school's numbers.
+The new Upper Sixth boarding accommodation officially opened on Saturday 30th June 2018.
+The completion of this ambitious 18-month project heralded an exciting new phase in the boarding life of the school, increasing the space and facilities for all the girls without increasing the school's numbers.

-The new Upper Sixth accommodation comprises 64 en-suite bedrooms spread across five houses gathered around an attractive central courtyard.
+The new Upper Sixth accommodation, formally named the Mary Breen Courtyard in 2019 in honour of the Headmistress whose vision it represents, comprises 64 en-suite bedrooms spread across five houses gathered around an attractive central courtyard.
 Each house has a large kitchen and dining area, and there are also three new residential staff houses.